Environmental Destination

 Successful projects—such as recent work on Cinderford Brook—show what can be achieved through strong local engagement.
 New partnership priorities, including programmes like Wilder Frome, Forest to Sea and Wilder Leadon, present opportunities for more joined‑up action to improve river health, restore habitats and strengthen the long‑term resilience of the Severn Vale catchment.

-For our Environmental Destination (ED) programme, we are focusing on a specific “area of interest” within the catchment, relevant to our abstractions.
-Our focus is those surface water bodies where we actively abstract water or where our groundwater abstraction impacts on flow to surface waterbodies.
-Severn Trent has ground water abstractions in the Frome and Cam, Forest of Dean, Leadon and Seven River and Trib Operational catchments and our investigation will be confined within these catchments of the larger Severn Vale management catchment.
+For our Environmental Destination (ED) programme, we are focusing on a specific “area of interest” within the catchment, relevant to water company abstractions.
+Our focus is those surface water bodies where the public water supply companies actively abstract water or where their groundwater abstraction impacts on flow to surface waterbodies.
+Severn Trent has ground water abstractions in the Frome and Cam, Forest of Dean, Leadon and Seven River and Trib Operational catchments and its investigation will be confined within these catchments of the larger Severn Vale management catchment.

 We need your help!